mtm20176/rubyonrails/README.md

  ( the binding lets you access the app outside your host )

  * If running in a Docker container, make sure you specify the ports in the docker run to setup port forwarding )

+ * log in with the username admin@friends.com and password of password